 For my first attempt, I painted a Fab lolly and hid the rock among some plants next to a pathway at work.
-But when I went to check on it the following day after a night of torrential rain it looked like it had sat there for a hundred years.
+However, when I went to check on it the following day after a night of torrential rain, it looked like it had been there for a hundred years.
 Due to my not sealing the rock properly the paint had bubbled and blistered, like a terrible pox had befallen it.
-My lolly remained in the undergrowth for so many weeks, I felt like sneaking back and painting some ants crawling all over it, just to make it more authentic.
+My lolly remained in the undergrowth for so many weeks, I felt like sneaking back and painting some ants crawling all over it – just to make it more authentic.
 It’s disappeared now, but I don’t know where to?

 Since that time, I’ve painted several more rocks but very few have been posted to Facebook.
 My happy elephant, which I left on a windowsill outside an ice cream parlour: gone.
 My sleeping deer, which I hid in the log-pile at Mr Ferdy Fox’s House at Priory Maze & Gardens: taken within an hour.
-My bears, my pirate ship, my rainy day foxes, my son’s ‘monkey face’ and crocodile, my wife’s rainbow bug and hedgehog, for Christ’s sake!!
-All disappeared without a trace.
+My bears, my pirate ship, my rainy day foxes, my son’s ‘monkey face’ and crocodile, my wife’s rainbow bug and hedgehog… all disappeared without a trace.

 It’s the not knowing that really gets to you.

-I’ve had a couple of successes.
-My rocket travelled from Coughton Court in Alcester to Kinloch Rannoch, Scotland, then was re-hidden in a dry stone wall on Holy Island, Northumberland, before being found and re-hidden in St Stephen’s Green in Dublin, Ireland.
-And my ham-fisted attempt at a Russian doll (with a face worthy of a failed fresco restoration by Cecilia Giménez) made it all the way from Attwell Farm Park in Redditch to Portland Bill Lighthouse in Dorset.
+I have had a couple of successes, mind.
+My rocket travelled from Coughton Court in Alcester to Kinloch Rannoch, Scotland.
+It was subsequently re-hidden in a dry stone wall on Holy Island, Northumberland, before being discovered and re-hidden in St Stephen’s Green in Dublin, Ireland.
+My ham-fisted attempt at a Russian doll (with a face worthy of a failed fresco restoration by Cecilia Giménez) made it all the way from Attwell Farm Park in Redditch to Portland Bill Lighthouse in Dorset.
 It’s now been re-hidden somewhere in Manchester, but is yet to resurface.

 But it’s the thrill of someone potentially finding your rocks, and posting about it, that keeps you painting and hiding them.
 I rarely go anywhere these days without scouring the surrounding landscape for perfect rocks to shove in my pockets, as well as keeping my eyes peeled for other people’s hidden artworks.
 It’s become something of an obsession.